Improvisation and carving

 So what can be concluded?
 For me, improvisation seems to result in stronger and more interesting imagery than that I might conceive consciously.
 It also gives a limitless framework for continuing, wondering just what might emerge next.

-The Ebony Tower book (and film with Laurence Oliver) click here
+The Ebony Tower book was made into film with Laurence Oliver.

-Jon Edgar will be working with 7 schools around Hindhead, Surrey from September through until April 2013, using pupils’ thoughts to initiate and then influence stages of the emergence of a new sculpture to celebrate the landscape of the Devil’s Punchbowl being reclaimed from the (now tunnelled) A3 trunk road.
+Jon Edgar was working with 7 schools around Hindhead, Surrey from September through until April 2013, using pupils’ thoughts to initiate and then influence stages of the emergence of a new sculpture to celebrate the landscape of the Devil’s Punchbowl being reclaimed from the (now tunnelled) A3 trunk road.